New identities for linearized gravity on the Kerr spacetime: Introduction

 \begin{theorem}[Tensor version] Let $\dot g_{ab}$ be a solution to the source-free linearized Einstein equation on a vacuum background of Petrov type D, and let $\dot \Psi_0, \dot \Psi_4$ be the linearized Weyl scalars of spin weights $\pm 2$ defined with respect to a principal null tetrad.
 Let

 Then, there is a complex vector field $\mathcal{A}_a$ depending on up to three derivatives of the linearized metric $\dot g_{ab}$, such that

-Here, $\xi^a$ is a Killing vector defined in \eqref{eq:XiDef} and $\Psi_2$ is the only non-vanishing component of the background curvature. \end{theorem} \begin{remark} In the Maxwell case, the analogue of \eqref{eq:nice-tensor} is that the vector potential arising out of the Debye potential construction by taking the difference of the extreme Maxwell scalars from \emph{the same} Maxwell field, is pure gauge, see \cite[eq.
+Here, $\xi^a$ is a Killing vector defined in \eqref{eq:XiDef} and $\Psi_2$ is the only non-vanishing component of the background curvature. \end{theorem} \begin{remark} In the Maxwell case, the analogue of \eqref{eq:nice-tensor} is that the vector potential arising out of the Debye potential construction by taking the difference of the extreme Maxwell scalars from \emph{the same} Maxwell field, is pure gauge, cf. \citet[eq.
 (5.40)]{aksteiner:thesis}.
 In the spin-2 case above, the term involving $\Lie_\xi \dot g_{ab}$ is a new feature, which indicates an important qualitative difference between the spin-1 and spin-2 cases. \end{remark}

 In a Petrov type D vacuum spacetime we have that $\xi^a$ is Killing and $\Psi_2 \kappa_1^3$ is constant, see \eqref{eq:TypeDKS} below.
 Hence, the intermediate metric $\mathcal{M}_{ab}$ given in \eqref{eq:nice-tensor} is a complex solution of the linearized Einstein equation\footnote{The first term on the right-hand side of equation \eqref{eq:nice-tensor} is pure gauge since it is the action of a linearized diffeomorphism generated by $\mathcal{A}_a$.}.
-It is natural to ask for the remaining (Weyl) curvature and we find \begin{corollary} The TSI is the self dual Weyl curvature of the metric $\MidMet_{ab}$ given in \eqref{eq:nice-tensor}.
-With $\sdtf$ the projection operator on the self dual trace free part, it is given by